 - social media shares.

-A comment or a retweet requires much more commitment than a like, that’s why they count more when it comes to the Twitter algorithm.
+A comment or a retweet requires much more commitment than a thumbs-up, that’s why they count more when it comes to the Twitter algorithm.

 5. Hashtag performance